The exponential map at a cuspidal singularity: Introduction

-Our next theorem says that for constant $S$ we have a smooth foliation by geodesics of a neighborhood of $p$, analogous to the Theorem of Melrose and Wunsch \cite{MelWun} in the conic case.
+Our next theorem says that for constant $S$ we have a smooth foliation by geodesics of a neighborhood of $p$, analogous to the Theorem of Melrose and Wunsch \cite{MelWun} in the conical case.